jahangir842/linux-notes/linux/linux_vs_unix.md

 - **BSD is a direct descendant of Unix.**
 - **macOS, AIX, and Solaris are certified Unix OS.**

-Would you like help choosing between Linux and BSD for a specific use case? 🚀

 ---

 ## **2. Key Differences**